natecostello/van_two_point_oh/electrical/refrigerator/refrigerator.md

 > 4. I see a build up of dust and whatever on the cooling fins of the radiator.
 Best if you can place it where a soft brush vacuum can hit it once or twice a year to keep the cooling as efficient as possible.

 The point about accessibility for cleaning is another benefit I hadn't considered, but is substantial.

+We've decided to maximize fridge and freezer space which is reflected in our preferred candidate arrangement.
+Specifically:

+### Fridge

+Vitrifrigo 4.7cuft 62.6lb 24V

+Model: C130RBD4-F AS FRIDGE ONLY VERSION

+### Freezer

+Vitrifrigo 1.8cuft 60 lbs

+Model: C55RBN4-F